kris-w/flyingmet/README.md

 # flyingmet
-A simple browser game demo using Phaser.
+A simple browser game demo using Phaser